-Early efforts, such as GroupSystems at University of Arizona or Software Aided Meeting Management (SAMM) system at the University of Minnesota, took advantage of then-new computer networking technology, which was installed in rooms dedicated to computer supported meetings.
+Early efforts, such as GroupSystems at University of Arizona[9] or Software Aided Meeting Management (SAMM) system at the University of Minnesota,[10] took advantage of then-new computer networking technology, which was installed in rooms dedicated to computer supported meetings.
 When using these electronic meeting systems (EMS, as they came to be called), group members simultaneously and independently entered ideas into a computer terminal.
 The software collected (or "pools") the ideas into a list, which could be displayed on a central projection screen (anonymized if desired).
 Other elements of these EMSs could support additional activities such as categorization of ideas, elimination of duplicates, assessment and discussion of prioritized or controversial ideas.
-Later EMSs capitalized on advances in computer networking and internet protocols to support asynchronous brainstorming sessions over extended periods of time and in multiple locations decision support systems or groupware), EBS can replace face-to-face brainstorming.^[22] An example of groupware is the GroupSystems, a software developed by University of Arizona.^[9] After an idea discussion has been posted on GroupSystems, it is displayed on each group member's computer.
-As group members simultaneously type their comments on separate computers, those comments are anonymously pooled and made available to all group members for evaluation and further elaboration. ^[9]
+Later EMSs capitalized on advances in computer networking and internet protocols to support asynchronous brainstorming sessions over extended periods of time and in multiple locations

+Introduced along with the EMS by Nunamaker and colleagues at University of Arizona[9] was electronic brainstorming (EBS).
+By utilizing customized computer software for groups (group decision support systems or groupware), EBS can replace face-to-face brainstorming.[22]
+An example of groupware is the GroupSystems, a software developed by University of Arizona.[9]
+After an idea discussion has been posted on GroupSystems, it is displayed on each group member's computer.
+As group members simultaneously type their comments on separate computers, those comments are anonymously pooled and made available to all group members for evaluation and further elaboration.
+[9]